National Payments Corporation of India: Organisation

-a consortium of major banks, and has been promoted by the country's central bank, the Reserve Bank of India.
+a Government of India, and has been promoted by the country's central bank, the Reserve Bank of India.

 The NPCI was incorporated in December 2008 and the Certificate of Commencement of Business was issued in April 2009.
 The authorised capital has been pegged at ₹3 billion and paid-up capital is ₹1 billion.

 Initially, there were ten promoter banks viz.
 State Bank of India, Punjab National Bank, Canara Bank, Bank of Baroda, Union Bank of India, Bank of India, ICICI Bank, HDFC Bank, Citibank and HSBC.
 In 2016, the shareholding was diluted to include 13 additional public sector banks, 15 additional private sector banks, 1 additional foreign bank, 10 multi-state co-operative banks and 7 regional rural banks.
 The Board consists of Biswamohan Mahapatra as the Non Executive Chairman, Nominees from the Reserve Bank of India and Nominees from ten core promoter banks.
 Dilip Asbe is the current managing director and chief executive officer of the NPCI after A. P. Hota, who retired from the post on 10 August 2017.

 NPCI International Payments Limited (NIPL)

-NPCI has created a separate subsidiary to take its product to global market.
+NPCI has created a separate subsidiary to take its product to the global market.
 The organization is getting offers from nations around Asia, Africa and the Middle East to improve their payment infrastructure.
 Internationalization of RuPay and Unified Payment Interface (UPI) are the primary focus of the NPCI International Payments Limited (NIPL).

-In 2021, Malaysian company Merchantrade Asia partnered with NIPL to send remittance in India through UPI infrastructure.
+In 2021, Malaysian company Merchantrade Asia partnered with NIPL to send remittances to India through UPI infrastructure.

+To make it easier for UPI payments to be accepted in France, NPCI International Payments (NIPL) has teamed up with Lyra, a proximity payments and e-commerce firm based in France.
+Starting with the Eiffel Tower, the strategic partnership guarantees a smooth integration of the UPI payment method.

+NIPL and the Central Reserve Bank of Peru will collaborate to establish a quick payments infrastructure in the South American nation that is akin to UPI.
+A key component of this collaboration has been the Reserve Bank of India's backing.
+Through the agreement, the Central Reserve Bank of Peru is able to set up a fast and effective real-time payments infrastructure for the nation and individuals as well as businesses.

 NPCI Bharat BillPay Limited (NBBL)

-From April 2021, NPCI created a new subsidiary for Bharat Bill Payment System (BBPS) to increase growth especially in business to consumer segment for small businesses.
+As from April 2024, NPCI created a new subsidiary for Bharat Bill Payment System (BBPS) to increase growth especially in business to consumer segment for small businesses.
 This is done in view of growing traffic and workload from UPI, IMPS, Aadhaar Enabled Payment System and National Electronic Toll Collections.
 NBBL is a public company registered in December 2020.